Enrique Gil Robles: Thought

 Political representation is performed not by universal suffrage, which is anti-democratic as it unduly elevates individual self and gives rise to corruption and political oligarchy, but is to be channeled along corporative lines.
-The diet – named "organicista" or "corporatista" - is to be entrusted with legislative initiative and consulting tasks.
+The parliament – named "organicista" or "corporatista" - is to be entrusted with legislative initiative and consulting tasks.
 It should consist of two chambers.
 The lower one is to host territorial and labor entities, the upper one is to be made of selected and noble nominees.

 The idea of state should be based on "monarquía bajomedieval", a withdrawn structure which performs only basic roles and cedes most governing to its social components.
 The rise of potent state – like most European countries of the late 19th century, Spain included - was due to decomposition of the society, unable to govern itself.
-In case of sane society, the state structure should be topped by a sovereign, a person (monarchy) rather than entity (poliarquia), limited in his powers by autarquia of social groupings, but enjoying political sovereignty – Gil rejected separation of powers into legislative, executive and juridical, though he distinguished between social and political sovereignty.
+In case of sane society, the state structure should be topped by a sovereign, a person (monarchy) rather than entity ("poliarquía"), limited in his powers by autarquía of social groupings, but enjoying political sovereignty – Gil rejected separation of powers into legislative, executive and juridical, though he distinguished between social and political sovereignty.
 He dismissed absolutist and constitutional monarchy alike.
 However, in extremis he was prepared to endorse coercion and admitted that dictatorial monarchy was acceptable as a last resort.

 Politician

 None of the sources consulted clarifies how Gil adopted a conservative outlook.
 Having been eyewitness to excesses of the 1868 revolution in Madrid he might have been influenced by the neocatólicos, especially that he forged a close relationship with Ramón Nocedal.
 In 1869 co-founder of local Juventud Católica, starting 1870 he was delivering addresses with strong Traditionalist leaning and was quoted by Carlist newspapers.
 No source confirms (or denies) that he took part in the Third Carlist War, though some obituaries ambiguously claim that he "led the brave youth of Salamanca [...] fighting to defend Spain" of his ideal; it remains mysterious why he failed to attend 1874 hearings for academic posts he signed up to.

 Gil remained active in Juventud also after 1876, and in late 1870s continued in its Salamanca executive.
 Engaged in broad Traditionalist movement, he prepared a massive 1882 pilgrimage to Rome and co-signed letters of support, addressed to ecclesiastical hierarchs and animated by the Nocedals.
-Gil participated also in clearly Carlist initiatives, like 1883 attempt to build a monument of Zumalacarregui, published in Carlist press and in the mid-1880s was already among leaders of the Salmantine Traditionalism.
+Gil participated also in clearly Carlist initiatives, like 1883 attempt to build a monument of Zumalacárregui, published in Carlist press and in the mid-1880s was already among leaders of the Salmantine Traditionalism.
 In 1886, he was rumored to run on the Carlist ticket for the Cortes, but the party eventually decided to maintain their abstention strategy.